cube-js/cube/docs/Cube.js-Introduction.md

 ### Cube.js Backend

 - __Cube.js Schema.__ It acts as an ORM for analytics and allows to model everything from simple counts to cohort retention and funnel analysis.
-- __Cube.js Query Orchestration and Cache.__ It optimizes query execution by breaking queries into small, fast, reusable and materialzed pieces.
+- __Cube.js Query Orchestration and Cache.__ It optimizes query execution by breaking queries into small, fast, reusable and materialized pieces.
 - __Cube.js API Gateway.__ It provides idempotent long polling API which guarantees analytic query results delivery without request time frame limitations and tolerant to connectivity issues.

 ### Cube.js Frontend